Menu

 Owned By: Town of Plymouth

-7-acre town-owned recreation facility with 3 junior league baseball fields, a youth softball field, and a playground.
-The playground is relatively new (2022) and has rubber material underfoot, but it is not fully fenced in.
+The Manomet Recreation Area in Plymouth is a 7-acre town-owned recreation facility with 3 junior league baseball fields, a youth softball field, and a playground.
 Home of South Plymouth Little League.
 Directly adjacent to Indian Brook Conservation Area.

 Features

 This land is within the region of the Wampanoag tribe, who in earlier times, maintained a fishing weir at the mouth of Bartlett’s Pond, nearby.
 The name Manomet has been interpreted to mean “bearing of a burden,” possibly referring to the baskets used by the Wampanoag on trails between their settlements at Patuxet (Plymouth) and Cape Cod.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag tribe and the Herring Pond Wampanoag both share information on their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Herring Pond Wampanoag and the Mashpee Wampanoag share information on their websites.

 Trail Description